-Market risk is the risk or uncertainty arising from possible market price movements and their impact on the future performance of a business.
+Market risk is the risk or uncertainty arising from possible market price movements or prevailing market conditions and their impact on the future performance of a business or the ability to complete deals entered into.
 The primary commodity price risks that the Group is exposed to include oil prices that could adversely affect the value of the group's financial assets, liabilities or expected future cash flows.
 In accordance with the Group's financial risk management framework, the Group enters into various transactions using derivatives for risk management purposes.
 The major components of market risk are commodity price risk, foreign currency exchange risk and interest rate risk, each of which is discussed below.